 There are laws in place to support the needs of children and the families who care for them.
 However, court cases can become lengthy and difficult.
 Your family law attorney understands the statutes surrounding your case.
 An attorney can help you speed up the process by preparing the proper forms, searching for a missing parent, and enforcing support payments.

 Child custody and support cases are always difficult and painful for families to endure.
 Providing for your child(ren) should not be a complication of your separation.
-If you are facing a child support case in the Orlando area, contact our office today to schedule a free consultation.
+If you are facing a child support case in the Orlando area, contact our office today to schedule a consultation.
 The Law Office of Erin Morse is ready to fight for your right to provide the best care for your children.